BTPP's Guiding Principles

 When Shirley and Brian moved to Birmingham from the Tavistock Clinic there had been an infant observation course run by Dr Linda Winkley, Child and Adolescent Psychiatrist, who had recruited Barbara Forryan and Beta Copley, both Child Psychotherapists, to teach in Birmingham.

-Shirley and Brian, with advice from Margaret Rustin and help from Dr Dickie Bird, BTPP's first Chair of Training, Dr Athol Hughes, Dr Elinor Wedeles, Elizabeth Oliver-Bellasis and Dr Alberto Hahn and others, developed a training prospectus and BTPP was recognised by the Association of Child Psychotherapists as a training school in 1991.
+Shirley and Brian, with advice from Margaret Rustin, help from Dr Dickie Bird, BTPP's first Chair of Training, Dr Athol Hughes, Dr Elinor Wedeles, Elizabeth Oliver-Bellasis, Dr Alberto Hahn and others, developed a training prospectus and BTPP was recognised by the Association of Child Psychotherapists as a training school in 1991.

 Eventually, BTPP was able to persuade the Regional Health Authority (now Health Education West Midlands) to fund BTPP on a five year rolling contract commissioning five new trainee Child psychotherapists positions per year.